ankur-gupta/ankur-gupta.github.io/_posts/2019-06-24-a-guide-to-keras-functional-api.md

 This article aims to provide a deeper understanding of Keras's inner workings.
 The article is intended towards audiences who have previously used or attempted to use a Keras implementation.
-This article is _not_ an introductory, step-by-step tutorial on how to user a specific Keras implementation.
+This article is _not_ an introductory, step-by-step tutorial on how to use a specific Keras implementation.

 ## Sequential and Functional API
 Keras API specification provides two APIs for the end user -- Sequential API and the